Warren Buffett Quotes on Investing, Life, and Mutual Funds

 - "I will tell you how to become rich.
 Close the doors.
 Be fearful when others are greedy.
 Be greedy when others are fearful."

-"Should you find yourself in a chronically leaking boat, energy devoted to changing vessels is likely to be a more productive than energy devoted to patching leaks."
+- "Should you find yourself in a chronically leaking boat, energy devoted to changing vessels is likely to be more productive than energy devoted to patching leaks."